Jarai people: Name

-The word Jarai (ចារ៉ាយ - Charay) means "People of the Waterfalls or People of the Flowing River".
+The word Jarai (ចារ៉ាយ - Charay) means "People of the Waterfalls" or "People of the Flowing River".

 Origins

 Studies about the Jarai people and their culture have mainly focused on their language and were made by evangelical groups seeking conversions.
-Linguistically, they are related to the Malayo-Polynesian language.
+Linguistically, they are related to the Malayo-Polynesian language family.
 There are no known ancient records of Jarai people in the area.
 The first reports come from the French colony during the 19th century that demarcated the border between Vietnam and Cambodia, dividing the Jarai territory and letting a small portion in what is today Ratanakiri Province.

 The Jarai People have inhabited the region of what is today the Vietnamese provinces of Gia Lai, Kon Tum and Đắk Lắk and the Cambodian Ratanakiri Province for many centuries.
 Research is needed on specifics such as dates and geographical movement.

 Being part of the Zomia Region that include all highlander indigenous peoples along the range mountains from the Tibet Plateau to all the northern areas of the Indochina Peninsula, it is possible that the Jarai belong to a very ancient migration from the west and central areas of Asia.
 In a DNA test to some Jarai students in Cambodia in 2017, they presented evidences of belonging to the Haplogroup T-M184 that originates more than 25 thousand years ago at the Mediterranean Basin.

 The studies of the Jarai language since the middle of the 19th century, found that Jarai is related to Thiames (Chams) and Rade languages of the ancient kingdom of Champa, putting the ancestors of the Jarai in the Malayo origins and Chamic languages.

 The modern Jarai people can be divided in six subgroups, the last one in Cambodia: